mrWh1te/Botmation/README.md

 Why choose Botmation?
 ---------------------

-It empowers Puppeteer code with a simple pattern to maximize readability, reusability and testability.
+It empowers Puppeteer code with a simple pattern to maximize code readability, reusability and testability.

-It has a Compositional design with safe defaults for composing bots with ease.
+It has a Compositional design with safe defaults for easily composing Puppeteer code.

-It has a low learning curve, that hopefully, at your own pace, inspires an appreciation for the possibilities of Functional programming.
+It has a low learning curve, with a learn at your own pace, to hopefully inspire an appreciation for the possibilities of Functional programming.

-Botmation has 100% test coverage.
+It has 100% source test coverage.

 # Introduction

-Botmation is mostly a library of functions called `BotAction`'s for writing Puppeteer scripts in a reusable & composable manner.
+Botmation is a library of composable functions called `BotAction`'s, for writing Puppeteer scripts in a fun, simple, & testable way.

 > “Everything should be made as simple as possible, but no simpler.” - Albert Einstein

 1. Introduction
     - BotAction
     - Chain
+    - Making Custom BotAction's
 2. Getting Started
     - Install
     - Library Reference // tutorial continuing the rabit hole